Download Facts About Marijuana Edibles

 What is the recommended dosage for edibles?

-- Colorado's definition of one edible does is 10 milligrams (mg).
+- Colorado's definition of one edible dose is 10 milligrams (mg).

 - Some edibles have more than one dose of THC, and may come with directions to only consume part of the product.